 └── SDL2 + OpenGL Backend (Linux/macOS)

-Strategy C: Migration to SDL2/OpenGL Everywhere
+Strategy C: move everything to SDL2/OpenGL

 SDL_Init(SDL_INIT_VIDEO | SDL_INIT_AUDIO);